Join us and help change lives.

 The Council offers a competitive benefits package, including medical, dental, prescription, vacation, and sick days.
 We also offer life insurance, long term disability, and retirement savings.
 Work with us.
 We'll help you achieve your professional and personal goals and ambitions, while making a huge difference in our community!

-This position serves as youth/adult prevention education facilitator, responsible for providing curriculum based prevention education services to middle school students and parents or adult caregivers of the designated community.
+Serves as youth prevention education facilitator, responsible for providing curriculum-based prevention education services to elementary school students and parents or adult caregivers of the designated community.
 Read more...

 Ready to apply?

 To apply for a job, please include the position for which you are applying and e-mail your resume to firstname.lastname@example.org or fax it to 281-200-9341.